How our appointment system works

 If you are out of town and unwell, we ask that you seek medical attention from a local service.
 Details of local services can be obtained from the NHS Choices website and via calling NHS 111.
 Most acute problems require face to face assessment, and it is unsafe for us to diagnose and treat without a proper assessment.

-Evening and Weekend GP Appointments
+Evening and weekend GP appointments

 If you would find a later or weekend appointment more convenient, please ask the receptionist when booking a non-urgent GP appointment.